-Bicycles/Scooters:
+BICYCLES/ SCOOTERS:

-Bicycles can be housed at the College, but children under 10 years have an immature sense of judging distance, therefore it may not always be safe for them to ride alone.
+Bicycles can be parked at the College when children ride to school.
+However, children under 10 years have an immature sense of judging distance, therefore it may not always be safe for them to ride alone.
 It is recommended that parents ride with children under the age of 10.
 Bicycle education may be provided during the year to primary students.
-Parents are reminded that helmets are compulsory, and that students need to dismount their cycles or scooters on school grounds and walk to and from the storage area.
+Parents are reminded that helmets are compulsory, and that students need to dismount their cycles or scooters on school grounds and walk to and from the bicycle storage area.

-Boundaries:
+BOUNDARIES: